What is Vitamin C

 - Vitamin C may reduce the DURATION of a cold between 7 to 14 percent([1.
 The effect on winter illness of large doses of vitamin C])([2.
 Hemilä H, Chalker E. Vitamin C for preventing and treating the common cold.
 Cochrane Database Syst Rev. (2013)])

 - Vitamin C may reduce the chances of catching the common cold by 50 percent among athelete populations([3.
 Douglas RM, et al. Vitamin C for preventing and treating the common cold.
 Cochrane Database Syst Rev. (2007)])

 Vitamin C does not live up to the hype and won’t fight or cure the cold in the general populations.
 At most it will reduce the duration of a cold by a small bit.

-Despite the urban myth surrounding Vitamin C, the amble amount of research done on it has yet to show Vitamin C prevents colds or cures colds in the general population.
+Despite the urban myth surrounding Vitamin C, the ample amount of research done on it has yet to show Vitamin C prevents colds or cures colds in the general population.
 The one group that Vitamin C can reduce colds are athletes.
-Vitamin C can reduce the chances of catching the cold by half.
+Vitamin C can reduce the chances of catching a cold by half.
 If you are on Vitamin C and you catch a cold, studies show a 7 to 14 percent reduction in the length of the cold.

 The general population likely gets plenty of Vitamin C from diet and fruit (Orange Juice, Oranges and other fruit, Vitamin C additives in processed food) which probably explains why supplementing with Vitamin C provides no real benefits.